What Is A Spiritual Journey- To Become Born of The Spirit of God

 When Getting Bogged Down

-Sometimes we are bogged down with the cares of life and it hinders our spiritual journey.
-We get off-track and often let ourselves get to where we are looking for something to be discouraged about.
+Sometimes we are bogged down with the cares of life, and it hinders our spiritual journey.
+We get off track and often let ourselves get to where we are looking for something to be discouraged about.

 The enemy of the carnal life talks to our spirit instead of thinking on whatsoever things is lovely, and whatsoever things are of good report.
-When losing sight of the kingdom one can start to feel inadequate.
+When losing sight of the kingdom, one can start to feel inadequate.
 That is not what our Savior wants for us.

-Regardless of how we “think” something or someone has let us down it must not determine our attitude of gratitude to the Almighty God.
+Regardless of how we “think” something or someone has let us down, it must not determine our attitude of gratitude to the Almighty God.
 Nothing should interfere with our spiritual journey and the joy that we seek.

-“Not one other person has control over us, we control ourselves through our walk with Christ.”
+“Not one other person has control over us; we control ourselves through our walk with Christ.”

 When we allow someone to hurt us, or we allow someone to discourage us, it is not hurting anyone but us.
-It is up to us to forgive, forget, regain our composure, and put all things aside that is unbecoming to a Child of God.
+It is up to us to forgive, forget, regain our composure, and put all things aside that are unbecoming to a Child of God.

 Forgiveness Is Always Essential

-In Closing-What To Remember About…What Is A Spiritual Journey
+In Closing-What to Remember About…What Is a Spiritual Journey

 “We’ve got this because we are chosen by the ONE who makes the rules (God, The Father, and Jesus, The Son, and they are one).”